Cooking Tips for Your Etalia Pizza

 I’ve been baking pizza at home for many years, so I have a lot of tips and tricks to share :) Many things affect the baking of a pizza, so it requires trying different things until you get the pizza you want.
 But once you do, it’s sooo worth it because your pizza will be sooo delicious!

-- For fresh dough, a pizza screen is great because it allows the hot air to come in contact with the dough directly to bake it through.
+- For fresh dough, a pizza screen is a must because it allows hot air to come in direct contact with the dough to bake it through.
 There’s a high level of moisture in fresh dough (vs. pre-baked), and that moisture needs to evaporate.
 If the pizza is baked on a solid pan or surface, the moisture has nowhere to go.

 - With fresh dough, you need something to support it, or it will “melt” through the oven rack.
-That’s why if you don’t have a pizza screen, we include a piece of parchment paper in the box to put the pizza on.
-You can then put the pizza with parchment paper directly on the rack.
+That’s why if you don’t have a pizza screen yet, we include a piece of white parchment paper in the box to put the pizza on.
+You can then put the pizza with parchment paper underneath directly on the rack.

-- Season Your Pizza Screen: New screens have to be seasoned to prevent the pizza from sticking to them.
+- New screens have to be seasoned to prevent the pizza from sticking to them.
 Simply spray or rub the screen with vegetable oil and bake the screen at 400° for 25 minutes.
 Let it cool, then repeat one or two more times.
 The screen will turn an amber color and will eventually darken to almost black with continued use.
-You may want to very lightly oil the screen the first time you use it after seasoning, but after that, you shouldn’t need to oil it again.
+You may want to lightly oil the screen the first time you use it after seasoning, but after that, you should be good to go.
 You can also season your screen on an outdoor grill.

 - Every Oven is Different

 - Every oven is different.
 I can’t stress that enough.
 What works in one oven might not work in another, so you’ll want to find what works best in yours.

 - Oven Setting - Conventional (Not Convection)